Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Packages/com.unity.formats.alembic/Documentation/com.unity.formats.alembic.md

 * Playback of Alembic animation by controlling the `Alembic Stream Player`
 * Create sequences using Alembic clips with the ability to trim times and adjust clip-ins
-* Record Alembic data directly from the Timeline to an ABC files
+* Record Alembic data directly from the Timeline to an ABC file

 ## Record and playback the Alembic using an `Infinite Clip`

 You can control the playback of Alembic using an `Infinite Clip` on a Timeline `Animation Track` bound to the game object with the Alembic Stream Player component.
-In the recording mode any animatable parameters that are changed will be recorded to as an animation source.
-This infinite clip can then be converted into Animation Clip which can then be used with the object's Animation State Machine.
+In the recording mode any animatable parameters that are changed will be recorded as an animation source.
+This infinite clip can then be converted into an Animation Clip which can then be used with the object's Animation State Machine.

 ![Controlling Stream Player With Infinite Clip](images/abc_infinite_clip.png)